grafana/grafana/docs/sources/datasources/prometheus/configure-prometheus-data-source.md

 - **Default** - Toggle to select as the default name in dashboard panels.
 When you go to a dashboard panel this will be the default selected data source.

-### HTTP section
+### Connection section

-- **URL** - The URL of your Prometheus server.
+- **Prometheus server URL** - The URL of your Prometheus server.
 If your Prometheus server is local, use `<http://localhost:9090>`.
 If it is on a server within a network, this is the URL with port where you are running Prometheus.
 Example: `<http://prometheus.example.orgname:9090>`.

-- **Allowed cookies** - Specify cookies by name that should be forwarded to the data source.
-The Grafana proxy deletes all forwarded cookies by default.

-- **Timeout** - The HTTP request timeout.
-This must be in seconds.
-There is no default, so this setting is up to you.

-### Auth section
+### Authentication section

 There are several authentication methods you can choose in the Authentication section.